-- Play unnecessarily slowly so as to hold up other golfers.
+- Play unnecessarily slowly so as to hold up other players.

-- Idly chat while on the tee or green.
+- Idly chat while on the tee or green, it’s very distracting.

 - Take too many practice swings on the tee.

-- Walk about the golf course when others are playing their shot.
+- Walk about the course when others are playing their shot.

 - Unnecessarily rush a group of golfers ahead of you (without due reason).